lethain/staff-eng/src/markdown/drafts/template.md

 title: "Will Larson - Staff Engineer at StaffEng"
 name: "Will Larson"
 role: "Staff Engineer at StaffEng"
-slug: "/stories/template"
+slug: "/drafts/template"
 date: "2020-01-01"
 kind: "draft"
 ---

-Checklist for submitting your staff eng story:
+### Checklist for submitting your staff eng story

-1. If you have questions, please review this template and [the Share page](https://staffeng.com/share/) first.
+1. If you have questions, please review this template at `src/markdown/drafts/template.md` and [the Share page](/share/) first.
     At that point, it's best to ask them in your pull request, and you're also welcome to email `lethain@gmail.com` with questions.
-2. Make a copy of this template and put it into `src/markdown/firstname-lastname.md`.
+2. Make a copy of this template and put it into `src/markdown/stories/firstname-lastname.md`.
 3. Within your copy, please delete `omit: true` from the top of the
 4. Please add your story as a standalone pull request.
 Please do not make template or other changes within the that pull request.